The Way of the Woods: Land Knowledge and Traditional Hand Crafts

 Camping, Directions and Logistics

 Landscapes have defined human cultures for thousands of years.
 Our ancestors knew the plants and trees, could find water, navigate a mountain, and make useful objects from the landscape.
 In modern times, many of us have disconnected from the land, seeing only the wall of green between us and the natural world.
 In this class we will explore the skills of identifying, understanding, and navigating the natural world around us.
-With this foundation we will apply our skills through forest crafts and silviculture, wilderness navigation and naturalist studies.
+With this foundation we will apply our skills through Naturalist skills, wilderness navigation and forest crafts.

 Classes start at 10AM on the first day and go till 4 PM on the last day.
 During full class days we start at 9AM and workshops and activities will go until after dinner most nights.

-Land Navigation 1, Bark Harvesting, Spring Ephemerals, Introduction to Natural History: Mountains of New England
+Tree Planting, Pollination, Land Nav 1, Natural History: Mountains of New England.

-Land Nav 2, Carve a Spatula, Natural History of New England: Glaciers and What They Left Behind
+Land Nav 2, Carve a spatula, Natural History of New England: Glaciers and What They Left Behind, Night hike.

 Course Curriculum